 Every year, the international NGO ‘Human Rights Watch’, does a summary of key human rights events and violations in every country across the world.
-We glanced though the 2017 Report on India and our disregard for human rights is almost embarrassing.
+We glanced through the 2017 Report on India and our disregard for human rights is almost embarrassing (because dignity is fundamental to human rights).
 Even though the Government and law-enforcement agencies are meant to uphold human rights, this report indicates that they’re the guiltiest of violating them.
 Why?

 …Because it conflicts with the majority will

 In a country like India, the path taken by the masses is the one with least resistance, and one on which human rights take sideline.
 In June, the West Bengal Government made Bengali (the most widely spoken language of the state) mandatory in schools, triggering backlash from non-Bengali speakers.
 As protests between Bengali and non-Bengali speakers took a violent turn, state officials did little to mitigate aggression against the minority.
 Right To Life and Freedom of Expression was treated as an obstacle to the vision of the majority will, and for those who disagreed with the agenda, they’d face the consequences.

 …Because you can’t do or say anything you want to

 Whether it is celebrating Pakistan winning a cricket match or calling out politicians for misdemeanors, it’s not allowed.
 Even though lawfully, ‘sedition’ must involve violence or inciting violence, Madhya Pradesh arrested 15 Muslims on sedition charges for partying after Pakistan won an India-Pak cricket match simply because they were disturbing “communal harmony”.
 The Government even cancelled the foreign funding license of an NGO for “portraying India’s human rights record in negative light”.
 Clearly restrictions and crackdowns by the Government are “neither legal nor objective”, said India’s National Human Rights Commission.